Mogorno/NSPS-connector-docs/docs/deployment.md

 ## Infrastructure Considerations

-The default deployment of NSPS, PortaBilling, and Connector/Core is intended to run in a **public internet environment**, where services can communicate freely over the network.
+The default deployment of [NSPS][nsps], PortaBilling, and Connector/Core is intended to run in a **public internet environment**, where services can communicate freely over the network.
 However, in specific cases, it may be necessary to restrict public access to components for security reasons.

 At this time, we can provide a **static IP address** used by NSPS to make requests to both the Connector and PortaBilling.